Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/Benchmark/gesvdj.rst

           -N          size of input Matrix column;
           -seed       seed for generating a random number;

-Note: Default arguments are set in Makefile.
+..
+Note:: Default arguments are set in Makefile.
 The default configs are: -runs 1 -M 16 -N 16 -seed 12.

 * **Example output(Step 4)**